 Just as the world of web design is constantly changing and evolving, so too are the tools that help us create online experiences.
 With innovations constantly springing up and changing how we interact online, it can be a challenge to keep up with the best web design (opens in new tab) tools that will help you to work smarter.

 When it comes to crafting a winning UX and UI design though, you've come to the right place.
-These are the cutting edge tools and resources that will help you to design a user friendly site.
+These are the cutting edge tools and resources that will help you to design a user friendly site (our pick of top UI design tools have some of the best).
+If you're building a site from scratch, you'll be surprised at what the latest website builder can achieve, and how seamless the right cloud storage will make your process.

 Created as a tribute to user interface pioneer Douglas Englebart, this site project from KIRKDESIGN invites UX designers to build custom mouse cursors.
 By tweaking various graphical properties across shape, colour and visual effects, visitors can prototype various options, test and even share their selections with colleagues by copying a link.